 - You will know exactly how much you can afford to focus on home shopping.

 - In many cases, you can get to closing faster because you have already provided much of the documentation needed for loan approval.

 Being pre-approved is different from being pre-qualified.
 To get pre-qualified, you tell a lender about your income, assets, debts, etc., but they do not verify the information, and they typically do not pull your credit.
 A pre-qualification will tell you what you will probably qualify for if all the information you provided is accurate and your credit is good.

 Reasons to Get Pre-Approved by KFS Mortgage Company

-You can count on our pre-approvals because we use the same criteria to evaluate and issue pre-approvals that we use for making loan approval decisions, unlike other lenders whose “pre-qualifications” can lead to unpleasant surprises when you apply for a loan later.
+You can count on our pre-approvals because we use the same criteria to evaluate and issue pre-approvals that we use for making loan approval decisions.

 - Before you make an offer on your dream home, we will make sure both you and your co-borrower have qualifying credit so that you won’t be surprised by unknown credit issues and lose out on the home of your dreams.